Finance educated, mountain and glacier loving, imaginary ski extraordinary and current resident of Reykjavik.

 Fresh and cosy socks

-That luggage service comes in handy on this trip: In addition to the right clothes and gear, there are a few items that’ll make your life easier on the Laugavegur Trail.
+That luggage service comes in handy on this trip.
+In addition to the right clothes and gear, a few items make your life easier on the Laugavegur Trail.

-Also, some hikers like to take magnesium supplements to sleep better and to prevent cramps at night.
+Also, some hikers like to take magnesium supplements to sleep better and prevent cramps at night.

 Quickly drying towel